rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 Check Root Mean Squared Error (RMSE) to assess prediction accuracy as produced by the model.

 Root Mean Square Error (RMSE) is a metric that indicates the average distance between the predicted values from a model and the actual values in the dataset.
 A lower RMSE is desirable.
-Lower RMSE indicates a better “fit” of the model for the given dataset.
+Lower RMSE indicates a better "fit" of the model for the given dataset.

 ```